kunal8411/Dentira-Assessment/README.md

 First, install dependencies & run the development server:

-npm install
+$npm install & then
-node index.js
+$node index.js

-Next to see the result add some data in collections(i.e. amazon, flipcart, chroma, digital)
+Next to see the result, add some data in collections(i.e. amazon, flipcart, chroma, digital)

 To add the data in amazon collection use below post API with the body mentioned below